YaggiDev/library_app/README.md

 # Library app
 Library management application project for IT studies.
+The project also includes, among others class, use-case, Crow's foot diagrams, specification of application.

 # Technologies in use:
 - Ubuntu server 18.04.4 LTS, Release: 18.04